One-loop power spectrum corrections in interacting dark energy cosmologies: Nonlinear Perturbation Theory in IDE Cosmology

-and thus we recover the continuity equations in the non-linear regime for the standard \(\Lambda\)CDM model. \textit{This result highlights an important feature: certain forms of interaction do not affect the growth of structures in the non-linear regime.}
+and thus we recover the continuity equations in the nonlinear regime for the standard \(\Lambda\)CDM model. \textit{This result highlights an important feature: certain forms of interaction do not affect the growth of structures in the nonlinear regime.}

 If the interaction were instead of the form \(Q = \xi \mathcal{H} \rho_X\) (with a different component \(X\)), we would have

 which introduces a coupling between the perturbations of the two components.
 Naturally, for the IDE scenarios, we will have $X = DE$.
 The final solution of the continuity equation, including the interaction term \(Q = \xi \mathcal{H}\rho_{\rm DE}\), is